cpske/programming1/index.md

 <td markdown="span">
 **Lab:**  [Arrays Lab](arrays/lab-arrays) using Github.
 **Read**: Big Java, Ch.
 7 *Arrays*.
 Only 40 pages, easy to read.
-**Homework**:  Revise SKE Restaurant to use arrays for the menu items, prices, and the customer's order.
-Details to be provided later.
+**Homework**:  Revise SKE Restaurant to use **arrays** for the menu items, prices, and the customer's order.
+Commit revised code to Github by Sunday, 8 Oct 22:00.
 </td>
 </tr>
 <!-- OOP 1 -->